neuefische/wd-flipped-classroom-curriculum/sessions/shell-basics/challenges-shell-basics.md

    - Type "shell command" into the prompt.
    - Select _"Shell Command: Install 'code' command in PATH"_ and confirm the installation by pressing <kbd>Enter</kbd>.
-   - > 💡 This allows you to open a folder Visual Studio Code from the command line with the
+   - > 💡 This allows you to open a folder in Visual Studio Code from the command line with the
      > `code .` command.

 ## Treasure Hunt